kmissoumi/quick-sauce-connect/README.md

 - Select the sauce-connect tunnel.
   - It should be `<SAUCE_USERNAME>/localdev`
 - Start your session.
-- Enter the URL `http://localdev:7777` and against your local host's resources!
+- Enter the URL `http://localdev:7777` and test against your local host's resources!
   - Validated on Browsers, Devices, Emulators, and Simulators.